Author Index

 Atef Said

-Atef Said is an Egyptian human rights attorney and PhD candidate in sociology at the University of Michigan-Ann Arbor.
+Atef Said is an Egyptian human rights attorney and PhD candidate in sociology at the University of Michigan.
 He is the author of Torture Is a Crime against Humanity (published in Arabic, 2008).
 He is currently working on his doctoral dissertation, tentatively titled “The Egyptian Revolution of 2011: Politics of Classes, Tahrir and the State.”

 Nader Saiedi